ice-wm/man/icewm-preferences.md

     Place workspace pager on top row when using dual-height taskbar.

+- **TaskBarUseMouseWheel**=1

+    Enable mouse wheel cycling over workspaces and task buttons in taskbar.

+- **TaskBarClockLeds**=0 # 0/1

+    Task bar clock/APM uses nice pixmapped LCD display (but then it doesn't display correctly in many languages anymore, e.g. for Japanese and Korean it works only when a real font is used and not the LEDs.

 - **PagerShowPreview**=1

     Show a mini desktop preview on each workspace button.